AlfaSierra92/Ommetpp_SAC_dockerfiles/README.md

 Custom Omnetpp docker container built for SAC course @ UniMore.

 ## How-to
-Launch `./build` to build Docker image.
+Launch `./omnetpp-gui/build` to build Docker image.
-To execute omnetpp, please launch `~/omnetpp/run` and execute `omnetpp` command.
+To execute omnetpp, please launch `~/omnetpp/run` and execute `omnetpp` command into the shell.

 **Remember to choose /root/models folder as default Workspace!**